Fusarium TR4 in banana: a soil and sanitation management overview

 4) Where humic acid fits in TR4 management

-- Microbial habitat: Humic substances provide carbon substrates and improve soil structure, creating habitat for the diverse microbial communities that suppress Fusarium.
+- Microbial habitat: Humic substances provide carbon substrates and improve soil structure, creating habitat for the diverse microbial communities associated with lower Fusarium pressure.

 - Nutrient efficiency: Better nutrient uptake means healthier plants with stronger immune responses.